amarchen/Mixpanel-qml/README.md

-Mixpanel
+Mixpanel-qml
 ========

-Mixpanel library for QML.
+Mixpanel library for QtQuick.
 Only meaningful file is src/Mixpanel.qml, the rest is infrustructure for imports to work cleverly and tests.

 Projects using this library